Improved Gradient based Adversarial Attacks for Quantized Networks: Signal Propagation of Neural Networks

 \section{Signal Propagation of Neural Networks}

-In this section, let us first describe the feed-forward dynamics of neural networks and how poor signal propagation can cause vanishing or exploding gradients.
-We then discuss the idea of introducing a single scalar which can improve the existing gradient descent attacks without affecting the prediction (\ie, decision boundary) of the trained models.
+We first describe how poor signal propagation in neural networks can cause vanishing or exploding gradients.
+Then we discuss the idea of introducing a single scalar to improve the existing gradient based attacks without affecting the prediction (\ie, decision boundary) of the trained models. \SKIP{ For notational convenience, similar to~\cite{pennington2017resurrecting}, we consider a fully-connected neural network $f_\rvw$ with weights ${\rmW^l\in\R^{N_l\times N_{l-1}}}$, biases $\rvb^l\in\R^{N_{l-1}}$, pre-activations $\rvh^l\in\R^{N_l}$, and post-activations $\rva^l\in\R^{N_l}$, for $l \in \alllayers$ up to $K$ layers.
+Now, the feed-forward dynamics can be formulated as,